MicrosoftDocs/sdk-api/sdk-api-src/content/ioringapi/nf-ioringapi-popioringcompletion.md

 ### -param cqe

-Receives a pointer to an [IORING_CQE](ns-ioringapi-ioring_cqe.md) structure representing the completed queue entry.
+Pointer to an [IORING_CQE](ns-ioringapi-ioring_cqe.md) structure that will recieve the data for the completed queue entry.

 ## -returns